-Sleeping car porters
+Black sleeping car porters

 By Travis Tomchuk

-During this period, Black men had very few job opportunities open to them.
-Prevailing racist attitudes held that Blacks were socially inferior to whites and were meant to work in vocations that reinforced this attitude, such as that of the sleeping car porter.
+Sleeping car porters played an essential role during the heyday of rail travel in Canada.
 Black men from across Canada, the United States, the Caribbean, and as far away as Wales and the Dutch East Indies were hired as sleeping car porters for Canadian railway companies.
-In this role, porters were responsible for catering to their passengers’ every need.1
+In this role, they attended to travellers aboard sleeping cars and were expected to cater to their passengers’ every need.1

 Why did I get a job as a porter on the railway?
 I couldn’t get anything else – and I didn’t want to starve.

 Grizzle recalls that many porters were “intelligent young Black men who had achieved a measure of education that should have guaranteed them a job befitting their academic achievements and in line with their training.
 But they were denied those opportunities by a racist society, and instead had to go into a line of work that forced them into that demeaning role of servant.”7

 Porters’ wages were low and pay increases were rare.
 The low wages porters earned were reduced even further because they had to pay for their uniforms, shoeshine kit and polish, and the meals they ate while on a run.
 In addition, porters were responsible for replacing any missing towels, bed sheets or pillowcases from their wages.